 What ancient societies have intuited and recognised for millennia, our modern minds are only just beginning to appreciate: food is either medicine, or poison.
 Our eyes are opening to this as we continue to discover more about the unique chemistry of food, and the extent to which it affects our own.
 For instance, there’s a class of plant-based compounds known as polyphenols — think curcumin found in turmeric, capsaicin in chilli, caffeine etc. These polyphenols, we’re beginning to learn, catalyse a cascade of chemical reactions within our bodies, regulating certain chemical pathways associated with a variety of bodily functions, from reducing inflammation to maintaining cellular health.
 Similarly, we’re learning that certain foods contain (either inherently or when prepared in a certain way) compounds that do the exact opposite — cause inflammation, compromise mitochondrial (cell) function, and depress our hormonal and immune systems.
 These insights represent huge breakthroughs in our understanding of the effect that food has on our biology, a paradigm shift in our food consciousness.
 This new paradigm challenges previous simplistic, reductionist approaches to nutrition, taking us beyond mere macro and micronutrients, towards a more holistic, nuanced perspective.
 In this new paradigm, the name of the game is not only consuming the right balance of protein, carbs, fats, vitamins and minerals, but as many of these beneficial compounds as possible, and as few of the nasties.

 But why does any of this matter, you ask?
-Well, most of us strive to be better versions of ourselves tomorrow than we are today.
+Well, because most of us strive to be better versions of ourselves tomorrow than we are today.
 Unfortunately, we’re not nearly as successful in this endeavour as we might hope.
 We set goals, we visualise, but all too often, we just can’t seem to get our sh*t together.
 Most of the time, our efforts appear to be in vein.
 That’s because changing ourselves is an uphill battle.
 We’re trying to change our way of living, our biology, our consciousness — stubborn ol’ things that solidify over years, decades.
 When we aspire to change, we are — whether knowingly or not — determining to break this solidity, to re-mould ourselves.
 Unsurprisingly, this takes a bit of work.
 Good intentions, while admirable, do not suffice.
 To truly improve ourselves, although we might find it hard to admit, sometimes we simply need a little help.
 If we can learn to acknowledge this, then the progress that we so concern ourselves with will inevitably follow; for society is a reflection of our human nature, warts and all.
 To make the world a better place, we must first make ourselves better human beings.